flux-capacitor/flux-capacitor/README.md

 - Realtime data and powerful analytics come for free
 - For critical data and collaboration: Trace back which events produced today's data
 - Isomorphic reducers - Use same code in frontend and backend to update data
-- Middleware concept allows massive extensibility
+- Middleware concept, compatible with Redux middleware
 - Upcoming feature: Never write a database migration again - Replay events with new reducers
 - Upcoming feature: Time machine - view the database contents at some point in the past
 - Works with PostgreSQL, MySQL, SQLite & MSSQL using Sequelize right now